 The Agency shall be informed, on a timely basis, of any change in the information provided to it under this Article.

-The information provided to the Agency pursuant to Article 49 may be used, to the extent relevant, for the purposes set out in Article 46(b)-(f).
+The information provided to the Agency pursuant to Article 49 may be used, to the extent relevant, for the purposes set out in paragraphs (b) to (f) of Article 46.